AP FACT CHECK: Trump’s speech exaggerates border peril

 ABRAMS: “The Republican tax bill rigged the system against working people.
 Rather than bringing back jobs, plants are closing, layoffs are looming and wages struggle to keep pace with the actual cost of living.

-THE FACTS: The economy is doing better after the introduction of Trump administration’s tax cuts than Abrams suggests.
+THE FACTS: The economy is doing better in the wake of the Trump administration’s tax cuts than Abrams suggests.
 The number of people seeking unemployment benefits, a proxy for layoffs, briefly fell to a five-decade low last month.
 And average hourly pay is running ahead of inflation.

 TRUMP: “We recently imposed tariffs on $250 billion of Chinese goods — and now our treasury is receiving billions of dollars.”